jharwell/sierra/docs/src/tutorials/project/new-bc.rst

       :term:`Engine`--see :ref:`plugins/engine` for specifics.

    #.
 Through the cmdline, by encoding it as part of what is passed to
-      ``--scenario``.
-See :ref:`tutorials/project/generators/scenario` to see
+      --scenario.
+See
-      how to implement this method.
+      :ref:`tutorials/project/generators/scenario` to see how to implement this method.

    Both methods can be made to work equivalently, and can be mixed within and across engines and batch criteria.
 That is, you can define some experiments